Chapter 1 - Why Study Calculus?

 view.

-Why study Calculus?
-This questions is best answered with another question; What is
+Why study calculus?
+This question is best answered with another question; What is

 would require paraphrasing this entire book into just a few lines of text.
 I could present